 Maillard Produced quite sophisticated automata the made extensive use of gearing and cogs wheels to produce automata of horses that worked by turning a handle.

-Tipoo's Tiger was made by the son of Sultan.
-Tipu's enemy was savaged by his favorite creature, the tiger.
+Tipu's Tiger was made by the son of Sultan.
+Tipu's enemy was savaged by his favourite creature, the tiger.
 The automata is made of wood and contains a miniature organ.
 The movement is limited to the movement of the soldiers arm whilst the tiger growls.

 Joseph Faber took 25 years to make his famous automata Euphonia.
 The automata produced sounds similar to the human voice.
 It started by reciting the letters of the alphabet and then said "How do you do ladies and gentlemen".
 It asked and answered questions, whisper, sang and laughed.
 The mechanisms could be inspected.
 It even spoke in an German accent as it talked in English but was made by a German speaking Austrian.
 Every one that inspected the mechanism was satisfied that the automata made the sounds and not a ventriloquist.